akoskm/akoskm.com/cmi1ip5ic000002laau8z5yde.md

 ## The problem

-There’s a form inside the application I’m working.
+There’s a form inside the application I’m working on.

-Its default values can be set in several ways: via URL parameters or in-memory objects that can be set from other parts of the app.
+Its default values can be set in several ways: via URL parameters or in-memory objects that can be set elsewhere in the app.

 Overall, it's a mess right now, resulting in annoying bugs.